JackScottAU/Amethyst/Docs/Notes.md

+# Notes

 ## TODOs

 ### Micro Kernel (C only)

 - Clean up debugging messages
 - Clean up kernel file
 - Tidy up current multitasking, GDT and interrupt code.
 - Make the physical memory allocation code better (own file etc).
 - Initialise the physical memory manager better.
 - Keep going with page management.
 - Make the scheduler a bit smarter
 - Refactor scheduler into thread.c (arch) and scheduler.c (generic)

 ### Drivers

 - Refactor device drivers into a nice C++ class sort of thing.
 - Make device tree support resources.
 - Sort out the mess that is the PCI IDE driver (turn things into functions and DEFINEs)
 - Split the IDE driver into three parts: PCI detection for two channels, then management of a channel and it's two drives, and then disk block access
 - Make the text console work with colours when scrolling

+#### Driver Priorities

+While we work on core microkernel stuff, we should also be working on drivers:

+1. QEMU/Bochs Display Adapter (enough to set a mode and get a framebuffer)
+2. IDE

 ### User Space

 - Turn canvas into a class
 - Finish the windowing toolkit
 - Fix the memory leak in stream_readLine() caused by multitasking.
 - Make the shell better

 ## Source Tree Layout

-* Docs/ - contains documentation.
+- Docs/ - contains documentation.
-* Applications/ - Git submodules for user-mode applications.
+- Applications/ - Git submodules for user-mode applications.
-* Resources/ - third-party code like GRUB etc, and other non-source files for the disk image.
+- Resources/ - third-party code like GRUB etc, and other non-source files for the disk image.
-* Source/ - Source code files to build the kernel.
+- Source/ - Source code files to build the kernel.
-    * arch/ - architecture-dependent stuff
+  - arch/ - architecture-dependent stuff
-	    * x86_32/ - files for x86
+    - x86_32/ - files for x86
-    * kernel/ - general kernel code not dependant on architecture.
+  - kernel/ - general kernel code not dependant on architecture.
-	* drivers/ - code for drivers (all drivers except root platform device, even architecture-specific ones).
+  - drivers/ - code for drivers (all drivers except root platform device, even architecture-specific ones).
-    * library/ - generic code that will eventually be part of the libc (linked lists, printf(), etc).
+  - library/ - generic code that will eventually be part of the libc (linked lists, printf(), etc).

-### Driver Priorities

-While we work on core microkernel stuff, we should also be working on drivers:

-1. QEMU/Bochs Display Adapter (enough to set a mode and get a framebuffer)
-2. IDE

 ## Debug in StandardIO